Rodney St. Cloud

-Rodney St. Cloud (born December 3, 1973) (age 49) is a retired American professional bodybuilder.
+Rodney St. Cloud (born December 3, 1973) is an American retired professional bodybuilder and pornographic actor.

 Career

 St. Cloud got engaged in the sport of bodybuilding at an early age and he was the overall winner of the Mr. Stevenson High School Championship in 1989.
 He went on to participate in various National Physique Committee competitions until 1999 when he was the light heavyweight winner at the NPC USA Championships and NPC Nationals, after which he won his IFBB pro card.
 His first professional event was the 2000 Toronto Pro Supershow where he got the 14th place.